tarantool/doc/sphinx/book/administration.rst

 A detailed example for tarantoolctl
 --------------------------------------------------------------------------------

-The example's objective is: make a temporary directory where :program:`tarantoolctl` can start a long-running application and monitor it.
+The example's objective is to make a temporary directory where :program:`tarantoolctl` can start a long-running application and monitor it.

 The assumptions are: the root password is known, the computer is only being used